chrismilson/cuboid-areas/README.md

 ![example for four](./four.png)

-Note that although rotating a cuboid may yield a new area, rotating an area does not count as a new area.
-The following areas are not considered different:
+Note that rotating an area does not count as a new area.
+The following are considered the same area:

 ![example of rotating](./rotated.png)